 Meet Your Neighbors

 Privacy Issues

-My sister and her husband moved back to Las Vegas from St. George a year or two ago to be closer to family.
+My sister and her husband moved back to Las Vegas from St. George to be closer to family.
 They found a great neighborhood that was close to shopping, parks, medical care, bike trails, and other amenities that were important to them.
-They found out that others in the neighborhood felt the same way, and are grateful to be in such a “neighborly” area.
-The most recent home buyers decided to hold a BBQ and invite families from their street, and also some adjoining streets, to come for a “let’s get acquainted” potluck gathering.
-They all seemed to have a good time and before the night was over, many had exchanged contact phone numbers.
+They discovered that others in the neighborhood felt the same way and were grateful to be in such a “neighborly” area.

 Yesterday, a neighbor living a few doors down from my sister came to her door in a frantic state.
 She could smell smoke in the neighborhood and wanted to get some help determining where the fire was.
-She had called 911 to try and get ahead of the game, and it wasn’t long before she and my sister could see some smoke and flames coming from the garage of a neighbor who lived in between their two homes.
-Image credit to C. S.
+She had called 911 to try and get ahead of the game, and it wasn’t long before she and my sister could see some smoke and flames coming from the garage of a neighbor who lived in between their two homes—image credit to C. S.

 Neighbors-It's Critical We Get To Know Them

-Because they had the phone number of the owners of the home on fire they called them since no one answered the door.
+Because they had the phone number of the owners of the home on fire, they called them since no one answered the door.
 The owners happened to be at a ball game that had just started.
-They wouldn’t have been home for hours, but because of the phone call, they were able to immediately respond and come home.
+They wouldn’t have been home for hours, but because of the phone call, they were able to respond immediately and come home.

-When the first responders arrived, one of the first things they did was have anyone outside start going door to door to alert all the neighbors of the fire situation, to move any vehicles parked on the street, not only to give emergency crews room to work, but also to protect those vehicles in case the fire spread.
+When the first responders arrived, one of the first things they did was have anyone outside start going door to door to alert all the neighbors of the fire situation, to move any vehicles parked on the street, not only to give emergency crews room to work but also to protect those vehicles in case the fire spread.

-As it turned out, the fire had started in the home’s garage and spread to the attic very quickly.
-The firefighters had chopped a hole in the roof so they could get quick access to the fire.
+As it turned out, the fire had started in the home’s garage and spread quickly to the attic.
+The firefighters had chopped a hole in the roof to quickly access the fire.
 Before they were through getting it under control, the fire had caused some pretty extensive damage, but less than if the neighbor hadn’t been vigilant and reached out for help.

-Today, the home’s windows are boarded up and the family is having to stay with extended family.
-At least everyone is safe, the fire was contained with just one home, and all the neighbors are fully aware of the efforts of that neighbor and most are talking about sharing contact info.
-What a blessing!
+Meet Your Neighbors